dilayercelik/JPMorgan-Chase-Co-Task-1-virtual-internship-/README.md

 # Modules

-It is comprised of 4 modules/tasks:
+The virtual internship is comprised of 4 modules/tasks:

 1. Interface with a stock price data feed
 2. Use JPMorgan Chase frameworks and tools